 Profile

 Born in Hikari City, Yamaguchi Prefecture.
-His main repertoire includes trouser roles such as "The Marriage of Figaro" by Cerbino and "The Bat" by Duke Orlovsky and Italian Baroque roles such as Monteverdi.
-From 2019 to 2024, he performed at the Seiji Ozawa Music School.
-In addition, he is engaged in performance activities based on his own plans, from planning to writing scripts and lyrics.
-He has planned and performed in performances featuring women surrounding Mozart, "Two Women - Loved Mozart" and "Two Women - Aloisia and Beisle" (supported by Arts Council Tokyo).
+His main repertoire is trouser roles such as Cherubino in "The Marriage of Figaro" and Duke Orlovsky in "Komori", as well as Italian Baroque such as Monteverdi.
+2019~2024 Appeared at Seiji Ozawa Music School.
+He also performs performances through independent planning, and also writes scripts and lyrics from planning.
+So far, he has planned and performed in performances on the theme of women surrounding Mozart, "Two Women: Mozart Beloved" and "Two Women: Aloisia and Bézelle (Grant: Arts Council Tokyo)".

-Graduated from Ueno Gakuen University.
-She has studied vocal music with Yu Nishio, Katsunori Kono, Masako Teshima, Yoko Murakami, Makiko Yamashita and Yuki Kobayashi.
-Attended master classes by V. Lucianetz and M. DeVere.
-He is currently studying Baroque vocal music under Takuya Nemoto and Alexander technique under Eiko Kanemoto.
+Graduated from Ueno Gakuen University's performer course.
+He has studied vocal music with Yu Nishio, Katsunori Kono, Masako Teshima, Yoko Murakami, Makiko Yamashita, and Yuki Kobayashi.
+Took master classes with V. Lukianets and M. Devia.
+Currently, he studied baroque vocal music with Takuya Nemoto and Alexander technique with Eiko Kanemoto.